kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

       mediatedDevices:
       - mdevNameSelector: "i915-GVTg_V5_8"
         resourceName: "intel.com/U630"
-  customizeComponents: {}
-  imagePullPolicy: IfNotPresent
-  workloadUpdateStrategy: {}
-EOM
-$ kubectl create -f kubevirt-cr.yaml
+EOF
+$ kubectl patch kubevirt kubevirt -n kubevirt --patch "$(cat kubevirt-patch.yaml)" --type=merge
 ```

-We now need to wait for kubevirt to start.
+We now need to wait for kubevirt to reload its configuration.
 Run `kubectl -n kubevirt wait kv kubevirt --for condition=Available` and wait for this to complete successfully.
 NOTE you may need to run the command more than once depending on how long it takes for your machine to start kubevirt.

 ### Validate vGPU detection